Bureau of Identification

 Crown Point, Indiana 46307

-Vehicle Tow Release: Vehicles towed by the Lake County Sheriff's Department must be released to registered owner.
-Owner must have proof of ownership such as: current registration OR current title OR current insurance card.
-Be advised that there may by a $75.00 fee.
+Vehicle Tow Release: Vehicles towed by the Lake County Sheriff's Department must be released to the registered owner.

-Gun Permit: Four Year Personal Protection: $10.00 Cash – Lake County Fee $30.00 Money Order (Payable to: State of Indiana) Life Time Personal Protection: $50.00 Cash – Lake County Fee $75.00 Money Order (Payable to: State of Indiana) Handgun permits may be applied for: Monday through Friday (excluding holidays) 8:00am to 4:30pm
+Gun Permit: Four Year Personal Protection: $10.00 Cash – Lake County Fee $30.00 Money Order (Payable to: State of Indiana) Life Time Personal Protection: $50.00 Cash – Lake County Fee $75.00 Money Order (Payable to: State of Indiana) Handgun permits may be applied for: Monday through Friday (excluding holidays) 8:30am to 4:00pm **The Lake County Sheriff's Dept. only provides gun permits to people living in unincorporated Lake County, including parts of Gary and Griffith that are located in Calumet Township.
+If a city/town police department answers any emergency calls in your neighborhood then you must go to that police department to obtain an application**

 Click here for online gun permit application